symfony/symfony-docs/best_practices/business-logic.rst

 ---------------------------

-This would be the way to define the service with the class namespace as a parameter - which is cumbersome and completely unnecessary for your own services
+This would be the way to define the service with the class namespace as a parameter (which is cumbersome and completely unnecessary for your own services):

 .. code-block:: yaml